stride3d/stride-docs/en/manual/graphics/effects-and-shaders/compile-shaders.md

     ![Effect log](media/effect-log.png)

-## Change how Xenko compiles shaders
+## Change how Stride compiles shaders

 1. In Game Studio, in the **Solution Explorer**, select the package and click **Package properties**.